GenderDysphoria/GenderDysphoria.fyi/public/hrt/fem/antiandrogens.md

 This makes it extremely difficult to determine if the drug is actually working.
 Eventually, as estrogen levels rise, T production drops off due to the overall total sex hormones present in the body, but this takes time.
 It does have one benefit, however, that the high levels of T also mean that some of the testosterone will aromatase into estrogen.

 Bical has the same high liver risks as spiro and cypro, and for this reason many doctors are reluctant to prescribe it, especially in older patients.
-Aside from this, it has relatively few negative side-effects for transfemmes.
+Aside from this, it has relatively few negative side-effects for transfems.

 ### Finasteride / Dutasteride: